The Clinic (2010 film): Release

 The film was screened in the USA on 4 November 2009 at the American Film Market.
 Another screening followed on 10 October 2010 at the ScreamFest Horror Film Festival.
 The movie received mixed reviews.

 Reception

-The Clinic received negative reviews from critics and audiences.
+The Clinic received generally negative reviews from critics and audiences.

 Accolades

 Tabrett Bethell was nominated for Best Actress at the Fangoria Chainsaw Awards in 2012.